ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.mihome/README.md

 2 further menu items appear> If not, try again

 * Select the menu item `Wireless communication protocol`
-* Turn on the slide switch at the top, note the password and confirm with `OK`.
+* Switch on the slide switch at the top, note the password and confirm with `OK`.

 > The password will be required later during the ioBroker installation.